 Advantages of hollow fiber membranes in backpacking filters & purifiers

 For backpackers treating raw wilderness water, hollow fiber membranes offer important performance benefits.
-Some of these are shared with ceramic filters, another size exclusion technology (used in the MSR MiniWorks), but at less of the weight.
+Some of these are shared with ceramic filters, another size exclusion technology (used in the MSR MiniWorks), though hollow fiber offers them at less weight.

 Reliability in challenging water types

 Because hollow fibers act as a sieve, physically straining out contaminants, they’re effective in both clear and highly turbid water types.
 Their ability to stop the microbes is not affected by other contaminants in the water.
 And variations in pH levels, salts, temperature or color will not impede their effectiveness.

 This is an important distinction from UV light, chemical treatments or filters that rely solely on adsorption technologies.
 Each of these is impaired to some degree by other contaminants in the water.

 Hollow fiber’s surface area-to-weight ratio is simply unmatched.
 The hollow fiber filter used in the MSR AutoFlow Gravity Filter contains around 800-1000 fibers totaling 0.22 meters squared of surface area.
 More surface area means a faster flow rate.
 It also means the filter lasts longer, letting you filter more water before needing to clean the filter to regain its flow rate.